-The EEC reviewed and examined the materials provided by the University pertaining to its MSc in Data Analytics conventional program that is operational for the last 5 years.
+The EEC reviewed and examined the materials provided by the University pertaining to its MSc in Data Analytics elearning program that is new.
 The one-day remote (virtual) visit was held on 25.5.2022.

 The EEC was presented with detailed information about the program.
-During the site visit, the EEC met with university leadership peers, professors, teachers, administrators, current and alumni students.
+During the site visit, the EEC met with university leadership peers, professors, teachers, administrators, and current and alumni students of the identical conventional program.